What is Cold Agglutinin Disease?

 • Infections: Increased susceptibility to infections due to an impaired immune response.

-Diagnosis of Cold Agglutinin Disease
+How is Cold Agglutinin Disease Diagnosed?

 Laboratory Tests